USC-ACTLab/MultiRobotArt/mra-control/README.md

 ## TODOs:
 The github issues contain some TODOs and are listed here in order of priority/when they will be done.
 This does not include bug fixes that are ongoing.

-1. Multiple trajectories in one timeline block - compose multiple commands together
-2. All robots (of one type) are added to one group by default - simplifies the `add group` process if testing simple things
+~~1.
+Multiple trajectories in one timeline block - compose multiple commands together~~ ~~2.
+All robots (of one type) are added to one group by default - simplifies the `add group` process if testing simple things~~
 3. Rotation and Translation block modifiers - rotate/translate a trajectory
 4. Hide and add additional timeline lanes
 5. Arbitrary parametric equations block